FreemanTheMaverick/Orbaplaw/README.md

 When it comes to the electronic structure of this complex, however, the authors had difficulties in assigning the oxidation state of the titanium atoms.
 The total charge of the ligands are ten, not divisible by three, the number of the titanium atoms.
 As a result, one may have to make do with two titanium atoms with formal charge (III) and the other with (IV).
-By NFBO analysis, we will show that there is actually one pair of electrons delocalized among the three titanium atoms and the out-of-plane hydrogen atoms.
+By NFBO analysis, we will show that there is actually one pair of electrons delocalized among the three titanium atoms, involving no ligands.
-Seperating the two electrons from the two Ti(III) atoms, we have a normal three-Ti(IV) configuration.
+Seperating these two electrons from the two Ti(III) atoms, we have a normal three-Ti(IV) configuration.

 ![The tri-nuclear titanium polyhydride complex structure](doc/ti.png)